BlownSugar/DangerArea/README.md

 # 안심이 App Clone with Enhanced Features

 ## Overview
-This project is a frontend clone of the 안심이 app, recreated using React Native and Expo.
+This project is a frontend clone of the 서울시 안심이 app, recreated using React Native and Expo.
 It aims to replicate the original app's interface with several functional and design adjustments.
 The goal is to showcase new functionalities that enhance user safety and experience.

 ## Features
 1. **Dangerous Area Indication**: